mayswind/ezbookkeeping/README.md

 Check out our [Contributor Graph](https://github.com/mayswind/ezbookkeeping/graphs/contributors) to see the amazing people who’ve already helped.

 ## Translating
-Help make ezBookkeeping accessible to users around the world!
+Help make ezBookkeeping accessible to users around the world.
 If you want to contribute a translation, please refer to our [translation guide](https://ezbookkeeping.mayswind.net/translating).

 Currently available translations: